When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

-\cref{eq:IMTL-L} shows that each task loss is scaled by $e^{s}$ and regularised by the term $- s$ to avoid trivial solutions.
+\cref{eq:IMTL-L} shows that each task loss is scaled by $e^{s}$ and regularised by $s$ to avoid trivial solutions.
 In practice, this technique allows tasks to all have comparable scales.
 Moreover, as opposed to uncertainty weighting \cite{uncertainty}, IMTL-L does not bias towards any type of task such as regression or classification.
-Alternatively, \cite{geometric} introduces a Geometric Loss Strategy (GLS), using the geometric loss to weigh $n$ individual losses.
-The geometric loss is invariant to individual loss scales which makes it an easy way to balance tasks, as shown in \cref{eq:geometric}
+Alternatively, \citet{geometric} introduce a Geometric Loss Strategy (GLS), using the geometric loss to weigh $n$ task-specific losses $L_{1...n}$.
+The geometric loss is invariant to individual loss scales which makes it an easy way to balance tasks.
+As a result, \citet{geometric} decide to weight respective tasks as follows: